Recap / Big Finish Doctor Who 012 The Fires Of Vulcan

 - Harsher in Hindsight: In the light of the Tenth Doctor story 'Fires of Pompeii', the Seventh's line about the volcano being nothing to do with him comes over a lot differently.

 - Honor Before Reason/Revenge Before Reason: The Doctor slighted Murranus' honor (in Murranus's mind, anyway) and must die.

 - Happiness in Slavery: Well not entirely happy but Tiberus and some of the slaves refuse to leave their mistress.

-- Oh My Gods!: Well they are in the Roman nation.
+- Oh My Gods!: Well they are in the Roman Empire.

 - Prongs of Poseidon: The Doctor is offered a flavour IV in the Gladiator Games.

 - Slave to PR: Murranus depends on the good will of the crowd to remain alive when he loses a gladiatorial match.
 He feels shamed by his defeat at the Doctor's hands (despite the fact that he provoked it in the first place), and will go to any length to kill the Doctor and regain his reputation.

 - Slipping a Mickey: Murranus has Valeria offer the Doctor drugged wine so that he can kidnap him and take him to the amphitheater.

 - Temporal Paradox: The reason why the Doctor doesn't outright leave; if he had, he wouldn't have known his destiny, so he wouldn't leave outright, so it would start again at the start.

 - The Trickster: He's already a Guile Hero, but Seven gets an In-Universe reputation as one here.